grauds/clematis.doc/docs/clematis-explained/backend-api.md

 }
 ````
 With Spring REST docs library, these tests also can generate snippets which in turn
-can be included into API documentation and updated on every project build.
-If API
+can be included in API documentation and updated on every project build.
+If the API
 changes, tests will possibly fail and documentation will be updated once
 tests are fixed automatically.
 The code fragments like below are responsible for intercepting
 the test requests `.filter(document("upload"))` and chained to REST-assured